cassiofb-dev/cassio-souza/docs/alpine-with-kde-plasma6/installing-standard-alpine.md

 8. Type a **strong** password for **root**
 9. Choose your timezone
 10. Press enter to keep the default proxy settings
-11. Press ``q``to exit the mirror list
-12. Press enter to keep the default mirror
+11. Press enter to keep the default mirror
-13. Type your system username
+12. Type your system username
-14. Type your username full name
+13. Type your username full name
-15. Type a **strong** password for your user
+14. Type a **strong** password for your user
-16. Press enter to keep the default ssh key settings
+15. Press enter to keep the default ssh key settings
-17. Press enter to keep the default ssh server
+16. Press enter to keep the default ssh server
-18. Type the disk to install Alpine **(MAKE SURE TO USE THE RIGHT DISK)**
+17. Type the disk to install Alpine **(MAKE SURE TO USE THE RIGHT DISK)**
-19. Install Alpine on the selected disk by typing: ``sys``
+18. Install Alpine on the selected disk by typing: ``sys``
-20. Type ``y`` to proceed with the installation
+19. Type ``y`` to proceed with the installation
-21. Reboot or shutdown
+20. Reboot or shutdown
-22. Congratulations!
+21. Congratulations!
 Now Alpine is installed on your disk!